(888) 552-6760 SCHEDULE AN APPOINTMENT

 Academic Appointments

-• Assistant Clinical Professor, Department of Supportive Care Medicine
+• Associate Clinical Professor, Department of Supportive Care Medicine

 About Me

-Dr. Sakae, a Johns Hopkins University graduate, earned her medical degree at Ben-Gurion University of the Negev, Beer-Sheva, Israel, in collaboration with Columbia University Medical Center.
-After completing a pediatrics internship and residency at University of Florida College of Medicine — Jacksonville, Dr. Sakae turned to palliative care, earning a dual-board fellowship in both pain medicine and palliative medicine at Memorial Sloan Kettering Cancer Center in New York City.
-Additionally, she studied Leprosy Management and Rehabilitation Training at the All Africa Leprosy, Tuberculosis and Rehabilitation Training Centre in Addis Ababa, Ethiopia.
+Driven by a lifelong passion for humanitarian work, Dr. Sakae combines advanced medical training with a deep understanding of the human spirit.
+She earned her medical degree from Ben-Gurion University of the Negev in collaboration with Columbia University Medical Center and completed her pediatrics residency at the University of Florida College of Medicine – Jacksonville.
+She then pursued a dual fellowship in pain and palliative medicine at Memorial Sloan Kettering Cancer Center in New York City.